 Family law is regarded to be one of the most complex areas of law in Maryland, the United States of America.
 It involves, but is not limited to, divorce, separation, prenuptial agreements, child custody, visitation, child support, alimony, modification of child custody, post-nuptial agreements, contempt proceedings, marital settlement agreements, and strategic planning for separation and divorce.

 Divorce, in accordance with family law in Maryland, is the process of allowing parties to either end their marriage (Absolute Divorce) or resolve some issues occurring between and among them (Limited Divorce).
-There are a number of steps required to occur prior to a judge granting a divorce in the state of Maryland.
+There are a number of steps required to occur prior to a judge granting a dissolution of marriage in the state of MD.

 Prenuptial agreements in Maryland

-Prenuptial agreements, in accordance with the laws of Maryland, are defined as agreements and/or contracts that are signed by “to be” spouses.
-Such agreements and/or contracts usually concern agreements in terms of money and property in cases of the death of one of the spouses or in case of a divorce.
-Prenuptial agreements in Maryland are also regarded as premarital and/or antenuptial agreements.
-Such agreements are governed by state law.
-The state of Maryland is highly different from other state as it does not have a statute that governs prenuptial agreements.
+Prenuptial agreements, in accordance with the laws of MD, are defined as contracts and/or contracts that are signed by “to be” spouses.
+Such agreements and/or contracts usually concern contracts in terms of money and property in cases of the death of one of the spouses or in case of a dissolution of marriage.
+Prenuptial contracts in MD are also regarded as premarital and/or antenuptial contracts.
+Such contracts are governed by state law.
+The state of MD is highly different from other state as it does not have a statute that governs prenuptial contracts.

 Postnuptial agreements in Maryland